mfkeane/tortoisebot/README.md

 ## Dependencies & Setup

-This was tested in Ubuntu 18.04, ROS Melodic, Gazebo 9.0.0, and assumes that you have catkin tools installed.
+This was tested in Ubuntu 18.04, ROS Melodic, Gazebo 9.13.2, and assumes that you have catkin tools installed.

 * `hector_gazebo` (for simulating Ouster IMU)
 * `ouster_example` (forked by Wil Selby)
 * `eufs` (packages for simulation environment)
 * `teleop_twist_keyboard`

+Update Gazebo to the latest minor version 9.13.2 for use with ROS Melodic, otherwise `gpu_ray` (GPU accelerated LiDAR simulation) will most likely fail to run.

+1. Follow upgrade instructions [here](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install#Alternativeinstallation:step-by-step), but instead of getting the latest `gazebo11`, we want `gazebo9`.
+2. Upgrade math package `sudo apt upgrade libignition-math2`

 Inside your `catkin_ws/src`, run the following to setup the required packages.